broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 * Added a new option for the preindex boolean to add cell barcodes and preindex sample barcode to the BB tag of the BAM
 * Added new functionality for the ATAC workflow to use BB tag of BAM for SnapATAC2
-* Modified the STARsoloFastq task in the StarAlign.wdl so STARsolo can run different types of alignments in a single STARsolo command depending on the counting_mode.
+* Modified the STARsoloFastq task in the StarAlign.wdl so STARsolo can run different types of alignments in a single STARsolo command depending on the counting_mode

 # 0.0.2
 2023-12-20 (Date of Last Commit)